 Settee/Loveseat - A settee or loveseat is a delicate piece of furniture that seats two people.
 These usually have a straight back and somewhat higher arms.

 For people who need extra sleeping space, a sleeper sofa is a great way to turn your living room into a guest room.
 Sleeper sofas can be found in many different styles and sizes and fold out into comfortable beds when needed.

 To make sure your sofa will fit in your home you'll want to know exactly what size it is.
 Here's what you need to make sense of the measurements.
 The width refers to the distance between the outside surfaces of the arms.
 Arm height measures from the floor to the top of the arms.
 Depth measures from the back of the sofa to the front and total height is the distance from the highest part of the sofa to the floor.

 Be sure to measure your entryways, interior doorways, and stairs to be sure that you will be able to get your new couch into your home.

 Match Your Sofa to Your Lifestyle

 To enjoy your new sofa for a long time, you'll want to choose one that fits with your lifestyle.
 Not only do you want enough seating, but you want to be sure it will stand up to the use you expect.
-If you will have children or pets using your sofa you may want to consider a slipcover, which is easy to replace or remove for cleaning.
-Leather is another sturdy upholstery choice.
+If you will have children or pets you may want to consider a slipcover, which is easy to replace or remove for cleaning.
+A leather sofa is another great option offering sturdy upholstery.
 It stands up to a great deal of wear, and it is easy to care for.